 Guiding English speaking visitors for educational purposes and major donor funding.
+Woodland management & logging.
 Organising and sorting all donated “past sell by date” food from local supermarkets.
-Creating poultry and yoghurt icecream etc and catapulting food from outside enclosures.
-Woodland management & logging.
+Creating poultry and dairy ice cream and catapulting food from outside enclosures.
 Organising tasks for volunteers around sanctuary.
 CCTV and surveillance patrols to ensure all bears were secure from potential outside danger and in good health.
 Interviews to create charity awareness videos.
 Endorsed by WSPA to create charity fundraising treks

 Creator of TOMORROWBEAR, the inspired adventure guide.
 APR 2013